clif-os/bdCard/README.md

 - take a look at percentages in the normailzer and make sure the "errors" aren't on our end
 - consider zooming in on new visualization choice;
 - turn the add filter button into a SVG (is mis-centered in other browsers);
-- fix the fact some map saves aren't respecting turned off filters (hopefully this issue can be resolved in the JSX)
+- fix the fact some map saves aren't respecting turned off filters (hopefully this issue can be resolved in the JSX) /// RESOLVED ???
 - map memory selection UI:
   - make save transition to green
   - refactor as needed
   - styles seems to be conflicting
   - fix transition times between icons and regular text
 - add in feedback on failed upload
+- add ON/OFF into the on/off button

 TODO FROM FEEDBACK:
 - See if base map can clearly label city/town boundary lines